ashraffyi/Data-Engineering-Capstone-Project/README.md

 8. Click `Continue to Launch`
 9. Click `View container image details` under `Container Images`
 10. On the product fulfillment page, copy the URL to the AWS Marketplace registry.
 This URL also contains the container name and tag.
 You will need these details in the next step.

 11. Go to [https://console.aws.amazon.com/eks/](https://console.aws.amazon.com/eks/)
-12. Click `Create cluster`
+12. .
+Click `Create cluster`
-13. Name the cluster, leave all as default.
+13. Name the cluster, leave all as default
+14. Click

 ## II Database